-If you would like to discuss Customer Journey Mapping further, including how best to implement it, please make contact using the Online Form or check out our brand new Customer Journey Mapping Packages.
-Remember at PACE-Consulting.co.uk all services are offered at extremely competitive hourly and daily rates or as fixed priced packages to ensure you get the maximum return on your investment.
+If you would like to discuss Customer Journey Mapping further, including how best to implement it, please make contact using the form below.
+Remember at PACE-Consulting.co.uk you are dealing direct and so all services are offered at extremely competitive daily rates or as fixed priced packages to ensure you get the maximum return on your investment.

 ————————————-Short video with further details below———————————